PythonLinks/hanaforth/fpga/README.md

 # VARIOUS GATEWARES

-A number of different gatewares will be hosted here.
+A number of different pico-ice gatewares will be hosted here.

+**Blinky**: A blinky is useful to reset the FPGA, and make sure that you are downloadinga new program.

-The first one is the basic Mecrisp Ice J1a for pseudo dual port RAM (PSRAM).
+**Mecrisp** Ice J1a** This is the basic 16 bit Mecrisp Ice for lattice ICE40.

+Hopefully soon the HanaCPU will show up here.